 - Allergic Rhinitis is compared with Vataj-Kaphaj Pratishaya.
 The concept of “Ama” or endotoxins and incompatible food also predict the allergic conditions.

 - “Ama” is caused due to impaired digestion.
 It affects Rasa and Rakt dhatu leading to the manifestation of Pratishaya.
 Wrong food combinations having antagonist properties like—taking fruits with milk, fish with milk, cow’s ghee with honey, ice-cream after night meals, etc. lead to allergy.

-- Ayurvedic treatment of nasal allergies include relieving “Ama” as well as balancing Tridoshas.
-In Allergic Rhinitis, first of all, Vata, Kapha and constipation removal is necessary.
+- Ayurvedic treatment of nasal allergies includes relieving “Ama” as well as balancing Tridoshas.
+Allergic Rhinitis, first of all, Vata, Kapha and constipation removal is necessary.
 For allergic rhinitis, keep watch on the elements that cause irritation and stay away from those irritants, always take warm water bath and do not get expose to hot sun rays.

 - Respiratory allergies are caused when there is obstruction in easy flow of air in the lungs.
 In Asthma, bronchial tubes get obstructed and become inflamed and inner surface also becomes swollen.
 This causes breathing difficulties and wheezing.

 - According to Ayurveda, this condition is known as Pranvaha Sroto Vikara.
 Vata prokopa diet and activities lead to accumulation of Vata in the body.
-Intake of heavy diet, cold water, excessive salts, heavy meals during night, exposure to smoke, cold, dust etc. are the causes of Asthma.
+Intake of heavy diet, cold water, excessive salts, heavy meals during the night, exposure to smoke, cold, dust etc. are the causes of Asthma.